 by Had Robinson

-This repair replaces the poor quality OEM wire of the IDM ignition coil that is found in most Italian paramotors with a premium quality wire that will last many times longer.
+This repair replaces the OEM secondary wire of the IDM ignition coil that is found in most Italian paramotors with a premium quality wire that will last many times longer.
 When this repair is completed, pilots will immediately notice an improvement in the high end performance of their engines if there has been sufficient time for the OEM wire to begin its decay process.
 If a temporary repair is preferred, go to this page for instructions.
-Here is the old technique used to make a permanent repair of the secondary wire.
+Here is the old technique used to make a permanent repair of the secondary wire, if needed for reference.
 The new way is easier and lasts longer but, like everything in life, costs more.

 This repair is much easier to do than replacing the coil -- a (3) hour job for an experienced mechanic.
-If you replace the whole coil assembly, it will fail soon enough, just like the original, and you will have to do it again ... and again ... and again.
+If you replace the whole coil assembly, it will fail soon enough and you will have to do it again ... and again.
 It is rare that the coil itself is bad.
-Instead, the secondary wire fails.

 Pilots should also check the primary wire just to be sure it is OK.
 If it is open, the kill switch will not function.